tgerring/abi2html.js/README.md

 Usage:

 0. Connect to an ethereum instance with provided params
-1. Declare ABI in abi.js
+1. Paste ABI in "Contract ABI" text box
 2. Set deployed contract address in page
 3. Interact with functions or observe events

-Call and Transact buttons are conditionally shown based on the following:

-* Call
-    - Only shown when output parameters are defined
-* Transact
-    - Hidden when function is declared as constant

-Events are always shown and automatically subscribed to.
+The "Call" button is only shown when output parameters are defined.
+The "Transact" button is hidden when the function is declared constant.
+When an event fires, the values are rendered in the matching text boxes.